Second-hand solar panels: smart deal or false economy in 2026?

 The performance question

-Reliability and guarantees
+Reliability and warranties

 Comparison: New vs Second-hand/Refurbished Panels